mattfaltyn/mattfaltyn.github.io/_pages/cv.md

 - Cumulative GPA: 4.0 on a 4-point scale

 ## Research Peer-Reviewed Publications

+05/22 - Beals et al. Cyclic Vomiting Syndrome in the Emergency Department: A 10-Year Review of Clinical Presentation and Management.
+Pediatric Emergency Care.
+2022 [Published].

 10/21 - Tsai et al. Evaluating the effectiveness and quality of mobile applications for perinatal depression and anxiety: A systematic review and meta-analysis.
 Journal of Affective Disorders.
 2021 [Published].